-- For micro solar, micro wind and intermediate wind projects, the full system capacity limit for the technology as shown in Table 6-4 is made available to allocation 1 by a lottery process.
-If any room is available after this process more projects will be accepted into the feed-in-tariff under the allocation 2 category with a lower purchase rate as shown in Table 6-4. - For intermediate solar (10 200kW), half of the 8 MW cap is available for allocation 1 which runs from March 4, 2015 to March 4, 2017.
-The remaining 4 MW capacity will be made available under the allocation 2 rate beginning March 4, 2017.
-The 4 MW cap for intermediate solar allocation 1 has been met.
-Any further projects in this range (10 200kW) will be considered under the allocation 2 category beginning March 4, 2017 - For biomass projects, half the system wide capacity limit for the technology is available for the allocation 1 category from March 4, 2015 to March 4, 2017.
-The other half will be available in a reverse auction under the allocation 2 category from March 4, 2017.
+- For micro solar, micro wind and intermediate wind projects, the full system capacity limit for the technology as shown in Table 6-4 was made available to allocation 1 by a lottery process.
+If any room is available after this process more projects will be accepted into the feed-in-tariff under the allocation 2 category with a lower purchase rate as shown in Table 6-4. - For intermediate solar (10 200kW), half of the 8 MW cap is available for allocation 1 which ran from March 4, 2015 to March 4, 2017.
+The remaining 4 MW capacity was made available under the allocation 2 rate beginning March 4, 2017.
+As of the writing of this report the full 8 MW allocation for intermediate solar systems had been met and the application process for both allocation 1 and 2 closed [23]. - For biomass projects, half the system wide capacity limit for the technology had been made available for the allocation 1 category from March 4, 2015 to March 4, 2017.
+The other half is available in a reverse auction under the allocation 2 category from March 4, 2017.